Thrombocythemia (primary thrombocythemia) is a disorder in which excess platelets are produced, leading to abnormal blood clotting or bleeding.

 Doctors make a diagnosis of thrombocythemia on the basis of the symptoms or after finding increased platelets during routine screening of the blood.
 Blood tests may be used to confirm the diagnosis.
 In addition, microscopic examination of the blood may reveal abnormally large platelets, clumps of platelets, and fragments of megakaryocytes.

 To distinguish primary thrombocythemia, whose cause is unknown, from secondary thrombocythemia, which has a known cause, doctors look for signs of other conditions that could increase the platelet count.
-Removal of a sample of bone marrow for examination under a microscope (bone marrow biopsy—see Symptoms and Diagnosis of Blood Disorders: Bone Marrow Examination) is sometimes helpful and can exclude chronic myelocytic leukemia as a cause of an increased platelet count.
+Removal of a sample of bone marrow for examination under a microscope (bone marrow biopsy—see see Bone Marrow Examination) is sometimes helpful and can exclude chronic myelocytic leukemia as a cause of an increased platelet count.

 Thrombocythemia may require treatment with a drug that decreases platelet production.
 Such drugs include hydroxyurea, anagrelide, and interferon-alpha.
 Treatment with one of these drugs is typically started when clotting complications develop.
 The age of the person, the other risks present, and previous history of forming blood clots (thrombosis) determine the need for such treatment.
 The drug is continued until the platelet count falls into a safe range.
 The dose must be adjusted to maintain an adequate number of platelets and other circulating cells.
 Small doses of aspirin, which makes platelets less sticky and impairs clotting, may also be used.